Experimental realisation of the topological Haldane model

 Within the Haldane model, the competition of simultaneously broken TRS and IS is of particular interest, as it features a topological transition between a trivial band insulator and a Chern-insulator.
 In this regime, both the band-structure and Berry-curvature are no longer point-symmetric and the energy gap $G_{\pm}$ at the two Dirac points is given by

 On the transition lines the system is gapless with one closed and one gapped Dirac point, $G_{+} = 0$ or $G_{-} = 0$.
+We will now discuss measurements in which we extend the parameter regime to allow for the simultaneous breaking of both symmetries.

-We map out the transition by measuring the transfer $\xi_{\pm}$ for each Dirac point separately, see Fig. 3a. $\xi_+$ ($\xi_-$) is the fraction of atoms occupying the upper (lower) half of the second BZ after one Bloch oscillation along the $x$-direction.
-The minimum gap for each Dirac point is determined from the point of maximum transfer as a function of $\Delta_\mathrm{AB}$.
-When $\varphi=0^{\circ}$ we find, as expected for preserved TRS, that the maxima of both $\xi_+$ and $\xi_-$ coincide, see Fig. 3b.
+We map out the transition by measuring the transfer $\xi_{\pm}$ for each Dirac point separately, see Fig. \ref{fig:imbalance}a. $\xi_+$ ($\xi_-$) is the fraction of atoms occupying the upper (lower) half of the second Brillouin-zone after one Bloch oscillation along the $x$-direction.
+We observe a difference between $\xi_{+}$ and $\xi_{-}$ which shows that the band structure is no longer point-symmetric, allowing for the parity anomaly predicted by F. D. M. Haldane \cite{Haldane1988}.
+When the topology of the band changes, the gap at one of the Dirac point closes.
+We identify the closing of a gap with the point of maximum measured transfer when varying $\Delta_\mathrm{AB}$.
+For $\varphi=0^{\circ}$ we find, as expected for preserved TRS, that the maxima of both $\xi_+$ and $\xi_-$ coincide, see Fig. \ref{fig:imbalance}b.
 The maxima are shifted in opposite directions for $\varphi=90^{\circ}$, showing that the minimum gap for each Dirac point occurs at different values of $\Delta_\mathrm{AB}$.
 In between these values the system is in the topologically non-trivial regime.
-We explore the position of each maximum for varying $\varphi$ and find opposite shifts for negative $\varphi$ as predicted by Eq. (\ref{eq:gap}) using no free parameters, see Fig. 3c. ~\\
+We explore the position of each maximum for varying $\varphi$ and find opposite shifts for negative $\varphi$ as predicted by Eq. (\ref{eq:gap}) using no free parameters, see Fig. \ref{fig:imbalance}c.